 Welcome to Staffa Trips!
 Three generations of the Kirkpatrick family have taken visitors to Staffa.
 Over the years, we've shared this special place - and our knowledge of it - with tens of thousands of people.
 Whether you're interested in geology or seabirds, or if you just fancy being out on the water for a few hours, we look forward to welcoming you aboard and hope you'll enjoy the trip.

-Fingal's Cave is always splendid and atmospheric with its basalt columns formed from volcanic activity 59 million years ago.
+Fingal’s Cave is always splendid and atmospheric with its basalt columns formed during a period of volcanic activity 59 million years ago.

-Puffins can be seen ashore in season and we often see guillemots, fulmars, great skuas, eider ducks, gannets, kittiwakes, black-backed gulls, great northern divers and razorbills from the boat.
+Puffins can be seen ashore in season as well as shags, oystercatchers and black guillemots.
+We often see guillemots, razorbills, fulmars, kittiwakes, shearwaters gannets, great skuas and other birds from the boat.

-If you’re lucky, you might see a passing whale, basking shark, porpoise, dolphin or otter!
+If you’re lucky, you might see a passing otter, porpoise, dolphin, basking shark or whale!

-The trip lasts approximately 3 hours and you can disembark at Fionnphort or Iona.
+The trip lasts approximately three hours and you can disembark at Fionnphort or Iona.

 GeologyStaffa was formed during a period of intense volcanic activity some 59 million years ago.
 Slow cooling of basaltic lava cause the resulting rock to have a polygonal joint pattern.
 Most of the columns are 5 or 6 sided and free standing.